meteryam/straightjacket/README.md

 - pattern matching for lists within conditionals
 - floating point numbers
 - literate programming
+- foreign function interface
 - small standard library (strings, i/o, etc)
 - extended standard library

 Thus far, only tokenization and comments work.

-Detailed Description
+## Detailed Description

 This program implements the reference version of the Straightjacket compiler.
+I designed Straightjacket to fit my own programming needs in ways that existing languages can't.
+Fair warning; I am not a programmer by trade, and it probably shows (in a bad way).
+Nevertheless, I intend to press on, partly for the fun of it and partly for its expected personal utility.

 Straightjacket is a minimalist, modular, procedural compiled language with primitive lists, conditional pattern matching and generics.
 Its syntax was inspired by multiple languages, and that eclecticism of inspiration shows (perhaps painfully).
 My design philosophy hinges on two ideas:

 1.  simplicity is better than complexity
 2.  clarity is better than consistency